Gucci Mane: 2014–2016: Incarceration; multiple project releases from prison

 Gucci Mane released his first music of 2014 on April 20, a free collaborative mixtape with Young Thug called Young Thugga Mane La Flare.
 He later released another collaborative project with 1017 BrickSquad artists, Brick Factory Vol. 1, on May 24.
 Then, he released three digital albums on the same day, The Purple Album (with Young Thug), The Green Album (with Migos) and The White Album (with Peewee Longway), collectively known as World War 3D.
 His eighth digital album, Trap House 4, was released on July 4, 2014.
 The album features guest appearances from Chief Keef, Young Scooter, K Camp and Fredo Santana.

 On July 17, 2014, he released a collaborative album with Young Dolph and PeeWee Longway (labeled as Felix Brothers) called Felix Brothers.
 On July 22, 2014, Gucci Mane announced that he would release a new album, titled The Oddfather, on the day he would go back to court, July 28, 2014.
 On August 15, 2014, Gucci Mane released his tenth digital album, Gucci Vs Guwop.
 Gucci Mane released the follow-up digital album to the mixtape Brick Factory Vol. 1, Brick Factory Vol. 2, on September 3.
-On September 13, Gucci Mane released a free mixtape called The Return of Mr. Perfect, the follow-up to his mixtape Mr. Perfect.
+On September 13, Gucci Mane released a free mixtape, The Return of Mr. Perfect, the follow-up to his mixtape Mr. Perfect.
 Following his September releases he started promoting Trap God 3, which was released on October 17, 2014, and became the highest-charting release during his prison sentence.
 On October 31, 2014, Gucci Mane and Chief Keef released a collaborative mixtape titled Big Gucci Sosa.